 CEFS Graduate Student Fellowships

-The Center for Environmental Farming Systems Graduate Fellows Program was developed to provide financial support and recognition for the future leaders, researchers and contributors in sustainable agriculture and local food systems while they pursue academic research to further the field of study.
+The Center for Environmental Farming Systems (CEFS) NC State University Graduate Fellows Program was developed to provide financial support, recognition, networking, and professional development for future leaders, researchers, and practitioners in sustainable agriculture and local food systems while they pursue academic research to further their field of study.

 Cindy Flowers